 how to not burnout

-Warning: Remember to Schedule Recovery Time After a Launch by @smartstep
+Warning: Remember to Schedule Recovery Time After a Launch

-When you are an entrepreneur it can be very easy to work too many hours and never give yourself time to relax and unwind.
+When you are an entrepreneur, it can be very easy to work too many hours and never give yourself time to relax and unwind.

-This is especially true if you are in the middle of a big product launch, promotion or event.
+This is especially true if you are in the middle of a big product launch, promotion, or event.

-This is especially true if you are doing a product launch and have ongoing needs of the product after you sell it.
+This is especially true if you are doing a product launch and have ongoing needs for the product after you sell it.
 You get so focused on the launch that you forget that you have to maintain the schedule as the class continues after the sale.

 Here are some tips to help you plan and recover from any business launch or event.
-(These can even be applied to any big life events such as weddings!)
+(These can even be applied to any big life events, such as weddings!)

 Plan a Time Out

-If you don’t add it to your schedule it will not happen.
+If you don’t add it to your schedule, it will not happen.
 This is true for anything, but especially downtime.
 Look ahead at your schedule and try and build in a minimum of half a day after a big event, if you can manage a full day even better!

-After any wedding I coordinated I also planned absolutely nothing the next day.
-With a class launch it is not always possible to get a full day, so you could try something such as an extra two hours a day off for a week.
+After any wedding I coordinated, I also planned absolutely nothing the next day.
+With a class launch, it is not always possible to get a full day, so you could try something such as an extra two hours a day off for a week.
 Hire a VA to help with some more items than normal during that time.

-Side tip: this is something I will do during the crazy times of the year like the holidays.
-It can be hard to run your business, your life and the holidays – so take a day each month during November and December!
+Side tip: This is something I will do during the crazy times of the year, like the holidays.
+It can be hard to run your business, your life, and the holidays – so take a day each month during November and December!

 Anticipate the After

-As I mentioned there is always something to do after.
+As I mentioned, there is always something to do after.
 There is not a clean cut from any major business promotion or event.

 Maintain Your Stress Levels During Launch